 - My 4-year-old discovered that if they drop two colors in the same spot, they got a really neat design with overlapping and mixing colors.

 Remind children to take breaks from blowing.
 We never want anyone passing out from being too into their painting.

 These abstract expressionist paintings look amazing displayed individually at your home.

-Sometimes young children can struggle creating artworks that they are proud of.
+Sometimes young children can struggle to create artworks that they are proud of.
 However, this is such a fun, easy and exciting art project for kids.
-All children will want to show off their Jackson Pollock inspired abstract paintings.
+All children will want to show off their Jackson Pollock-inspired abstract paintings.